-A neuropsychological assessment aims to gather information about an individual's cognitive functioning following encephalitis.
-The assessment evaluates functioning in a number of areas including: attention/concentration, speed of thinking, intelligence, learning and memory, language, perception, problem solving, planning, organisation, and mood.
+The assessment evaluates functioning in a number of areas including attention/concentration, speed of thinking, general cognitive function, learning and memory, language, perception, problem solving, planning, organisation, and mood/anxiety/stress.

 Neuropsychological tests are standardised which means that the tests are given in the same manner to all people and scored in a similar manner time after time.
 An individual's scores on tests are interpreted by comparing their score to that of non-injured people with similar demographics (e.g. age and education) and to their expected levels of functioning.
-In this way the clinical neuropsychologist can determine an individual's profile of strengths and weaknesses to help make a diagnosis and/or develop rehabilitation strategies.
+In this way the neuropsychologist can determine an individual's profile of strengths and difficulties to help formulate needs and/or develop rehabilitation strategies.